 2. Consider Getting a Roommate

 If it’s too hard to afford rent all on your own, you can think about having a roommate to help share the expenses with.
-Not to mention, having a roommate can make moving out for the first time feel a lot less lonely.
+Having a roommate can also make moving out for the first time feel less lonely.

 3. Research Homes and Locations

-Speaking of rent: Whether you plan to rent or buy when you move out, you need to do some research on different housing opportunities in different areas.
+Speaking of rent: Whether you plan to rent or buy when you move out, you’ll want to do some research on different housing opportunities in different areas.
 That way, you can see where you can get the most bang for your buck while still meeting your personal goals.

 For instance, if you really value having a short commute, you might search for a studio instead of a one-bedroom apartment in the neighborhood you are targeting, if one-bedroom units are pricey.
-Or, if you are a young single person hoping to rent a house, see what kind of prices you find in a neighborhood that’s adjacent to the one you are targeting or choose to go farther afield.
+Or, if you’re hoping to rent a house, see what kind of prices you find in a neighborhood that’s adjacent to the one you are targeting or choose to go farther afield.
 You might find better deals due to more housing supply.

 Recommended: Tax Breaks for Young People